Special Event Information

 The applicant shall comply with all applicable City ordinances, policies, codes, conditions, and requirements.

 Noise.
 As a general rule, a Special Event Permit issued for an event held within the Downtown Entertainment District, shall allow for amplified music between 10:00 a.m. and midnight of that day.
 However, the hours may be more limited if special conditions or circumstances arise.
-Special Events held outside of the Downtown Entertainment District shall only allow amplified music with prior approval from the Chief of Police.
+Special Events held outside of the Downtown Entertainment District shall only allow amplified music with prior approval from the Chief of Police and Public Works Director.

 Application Fee.
 A non-refundable administrative fee of $25 must be submitted along with the application for all non-City sponsored events with the exception of those organizations applying for non-profit status.